All Episodes

 He's down at the White House this morning.

-He's gonna be interviewing the president today.
+He's going to be interviewing the president today.

 Al, how's it going?